-- 7.2 The proposed Pay Policy Statement complies with the requirements of s38 of the Localism Act 2011 and has taken into account associated guidance.
+7.2 The proposed Pay Policy Statement complies with the requirements of s38 of the Localism Act 2011 and has taken into account associated guidance.
 The proposed arrangements are considered to satisfy the expectations articulated in the guidance regarding member oversight of relevant exit payments.
 The Statement is also consistent with existing Data Protection and Employment legislation.

-The Repayment of Public Sector Exit Payments Regulations 2016, made under the Enterprise Act 2016, remain in draft and it is not yet clear when or if they will become law.
-If implemented, these Regulations will require certain public sector workers to repay some or all of any 'qualifying exit payments' in certain circumstances.
+The Repayment of Public Sector Exit Payments Regulations 2016, referred to in paragraphs 3.13 to 3.15 above remain in draft and it is not yet clear when or if they will become law.
+If implemented in their current form, then these Regulations would require certain public sector workers to repay some or all of any 'qualifying exit payments' in certain circumstances.
 The Public Sector Exit Payments Regulations 2016, also still in draft, propose to set a cap of £95,000 to apply to the majority of public sector exit payments.
-The Council's employment policies and procedures will require review should the law change in the terms described above, this to ensure that they reflect the requirements of the new regulations and any associated guidance. - 7.3 It is a requirement of the Localism Act that the Pay Policy Statement be approved by Full Council.
+The Council's employment policies and procedures would require review should the law change in the terms described above, this to ensure that they reflect the requirements of the new regulations and any associated guidance.

+7.3 It is a requirement of section 39(1) of the Localism Act 2011 that the Pay Policy Statement be approved by Full Council.

-Lawyer Consulted: Victoria Simpson
+Lawyer Consulted: Victoria Simpson Date: 18/12/18

-Date: 31/01/18